hhundhausen/CSE15L-LabReports/lab-report-2-week-4.md

 ![image](Fii_1.png)

-- In this computer program, the failure-inducing input was a file that had an open parenthesis at the end (this is shown in the screenshot above).
-For better reference, it was similar to: ```[link](print.com```
+- In this computer program, the failure-inducing input was a file with an open parenthesis at the end (shown in the screenshot above).
+For better reference, here is an example:  ```[link](print.com```
-* * Yet, this input caused a bug in the computer program of not having the right syntax for a file which thus created a symptom, a faulty in the program behavior, to be an infinite loop.
+* * Yet, this input caused a bug in the computer program, which was that it did not have the correct syntax for a file.
+Thus, the bug created a faulty symptom in the program behavior, to be an output of an infinite loop.

 # Code Change Two: *A File With An Image Reference*
 - Screenshot of the *code change* from **Github**: